Aquinasmoriasi/leaderboard/README.md

 ```
 git clone https://github.com/Aquinasmoriasi/leaderboard.git
 ```
-- go to the repository folder in your command prompt and open `index.html` file
+- Go to the repository folder in your command prompt and open `index.html` file
 ### Usage
 - This open source site can be accessed in the above provided demo link
-- Tasks can be addded by clicking the return icon in the input field
-- to modify a task, click on the task you want to modify and change the task.
-To save it, you just need to remove focus away from the input area.
-- the task item can be deleted by hovering over the vertical three lines at the end of the input field whereby a trash icon will appear.
-Click on the icon to remove the task.
+- Users can enter new scores in the input fields and on submission, they will be sent to an external API where they can be fetched by refreshing the page.

 ### Run tests
 - You can navigate to different parts of the page from the navigation bar and you can also inspect using the available browser tools to see how the webpages were built.
+- The user should add a new score in the input fields and can test if their scores were stored by refreshing the page.
 ### Deployment
-- none
+- This page is deployed at [https://aquinasmoriasi.github.io/leaderboard/](https://aquinasmoriasi.github.io/leaderboard/).

 ## Authors